-- Rows 5 and Up: The pattern repeats from here on - 3 rows of sl st followed by 1 row of sc st - with the following minor change: row 5 will be a sl st row; work your sl sts into the front loops of the sc sts in the previous row.
+- Rows 5 and Up: Repeat rows 1–4 with the following minor change: on the first row of slip stitch after a row of single crochet, work the sl sts into the front loops of the sc sts in the previous row.
 Continue working in pattern repeat until your hat is the desired size.

-Hold (or pin) the first and last row together in order to form a tube.
-Work one slip stitch through both loops of both the stitches in the first row and last row.
+With the right sides together, hold or pin the first and last row together to form a tube.
+Using the yarn still attached to the skein, work one slip stitch through both loops of both the stitches in the first row and last row.

 Keep the hat turned wrong side out.
 Thread the yarn needle and hand stitch a loose running stitch all the way around the upper perimeter of the hat.
 Make the stitches as even as possible and near the edge.
 If the stitches are about 1" long, it makes it easier to close up the top of the hat.